Islamic Association of Palestine

-Islamic Association of Palestine (IAP, also known as Islamic Association for Palestine) was an organization accused of raising money in the United States for Hamas established in 1981 and defunct since 2004.
-It described itself as "a not-for-profit, public-awareness, educational, political, social, and civic, national grassroots organization dedicated to advancing a just, comprehensive, and eternal solution to the cause of Palestine and suffrages of the Palestinians."
-For a time it also used the name American Muslim Society (AMS) and operated as the American Middle Eastern League for Palestine (AMEL).
+Islamic Association of Palestine (IAP, also known as Islamic Association for Palestine, and alternately as the American Muslim Society (AMS) and American Middle Eastern League for Palestine (AMEL)) was an American not-for profit organization.
+Established in 1981, the IAP described itself as "a not-for-profit, public-awareness, educational, political, social, and civic, national grassroots organization dedicated to advancing a just, comprehensive, and eternal solution to the cause of Palestine and suffrages of the Palestinians."
+IAP founders included later Hamas politburo leader Mousa Abu Marzook.

-The Islamic Association of Palestine had strong ties to the Holy Land Foundation for Relief and Development and to several organizations established in the U.S. to serve as fronts for the U.S.-terrorist designated Hamas.
+The Islamic Association of Palestine had strong ties to the Holy Land Foundation for Relief and Development and to several organizations established in the U.S. that were alleged to serve as fronts for Hamas.
+In 2004, a US Federal Court found the IAP liable (alongside the Holy Land Foundation and Quranic Literacy Institute) for the 1996 murder of American citizen David Boim by Hamas operatives.
+As of 2004, the organization is defunct.

-Founders included Mousa Mohammed Abu Marzook, funder and 1989 member of IAP Board of Directors.

 Establishment and goals

-As terror finance expert Matthew Levitt reported, Hamas invested considerable resources to give "the Palestinian cause an Islamic flavor."
-U.S. authorities believed that the Islamic Association of Palestine was established towards that goal, as well as to raise funds for Hamas.

-The Islamic Association of Palestine was intimately tied to Hamas, and especially to its senior leadership.
-Levitt observed that the organization "was originally formed in 1981 by Dr. Aly Mishal at the personal direction of Khaled Mishal (who was then a senior Muslim Brotherhood activist and would later become secretary general of Hamas."
+The organization "was originally formed in 1981 by Dr. Aly Mishal at the personal direction of Khaled Meshal (who was then a senior Muslim Brotherhood activist and would later become secretary general of Hamas)."
 When the Muslim Brotherhood leader in Gaza formally established Hamas in 1987, "the IAP became the group's mouthpiece in North America."

+In prosecuting Holy Land Foundation leadership, the U.S. Government presented evidence alleging the IAP was one of three organizations "created by the United States branch of the Muslim Brotherhood as part of [its] Palestine Committee with the stated mission of providing support to Hamas...[the]
+HLF, which raised money; the United Association for Studies and Research - UASR, which established policy; and the Islamic Association of Palestine - IAP, which disseminated information/propaganda."

+Matthew Levitt, a fellow at pro-Israeli think tank Washington Institute, alleged that Hamas invested considerable resources to give "the Palestinian cause an Islamic flavor."

 Affiliation with Hamas and the Muslim Brotherhood

-In a May 1991 memorandum written by alleged Muslim Brotherhood member Mohamed Akram Adlouni, and titled "An Explanatory memorandum on the General Strategic Goal for the Group in North America," Adlouni argued that IAP and numerous other organizations should unite around the goal of turning America into a Muslim country and promoting the Western civilization, writing, "Imagine if they all march according to one plan!!!".
-According to The Bridge Initiative at Georgetown University, Adlouni's "language is wishful, and does not reflect the Muslim Brotherhood's agenda as outlined in documents obtained by the FBI."
+In a May 1991, a memo by an alleged Muslim Brotherhood member argued that IAP and numerous other organizations should unite around the goal of turning America into a Muslim country and promoting the Western civilization.
+According to The Bridge Initiative at Georgetown University, the memo's "language is wishful, and does not reflect the Muslim Brotherhood's agenda as outlined in documents obtained by the FBI."

-The other organizations named in the memorandum included: